karunakarhv/MyPractice/Hashnode/Python/Topics.md

 23. Rotating File Handler in Python Logging: Managing Log Files Like a Pro
 24. The Power of time.sleep() in Python: Pausing Execution Like a Pro
 25. Design Patterns in Python: Crafting Elegant and Reusable Solutions
+26. Observer Pattern in Python: A Blueprint for Event Handling and Communication

 # Topics for scheduling
-1. Observer Pattern in Python: A Blueprint for Event Handling and Communication
+1. Structural Design Patterns in Python: Crafting Flexible and Efficient Code Structures

 # Topics yet to schedule